The Destruction of Sports Infrastructure in the Gaza Sector

 estimated that fifty clubs have been completely destroyed.
 It has been reported

-that twelve club headquarters have been razed to the ground in the Gaza province
+that twelve club headquarters have been razed to the ground in the Gaza

-Gaza Strip, and five clubs' headquarters were directly shelled in the central
+northern Gaza Strip.
+Furthermore, five clubs' headquarters were directly

-region.
-As a result of the ground invasion of Khan Yunis by the occupation
+shelled in the central region.
+As a result of the ground invasion of Khan Yunis

 There was a complete destruction of the